soft-matter-theory-at-icmab-csic/chitin_builder/README.md

 Once installed, the chitin builder can be used from the GUI available as a new VMD option or from the VMD Tk command line (see the User Manual for details).

-For new users, the simplest option is using the GUI interface which can be selected from VMD - Extensions menu.
+For new users, the simplest option is using the GUI interface which can be selected from VMD menu (select: Extensions - Modelling - Chitin Builder).

 ![alternativetext](/examples/example-b-beta-2-2-4/beta-2-2-4.png)